element14 Community

 • JWx

-0 JWx 1 month ago
+0 JWx over 2 years ago

 they were remote controlled before and shelly reduced remote's range in one case? do you know where is receiver antenna installed? maybe module installation is obstructing the antenna, thus reducing range? what frequency is this remote?